In this article you will find:

 - Pros: Rich in moisture and wholesome natural ingredients, certified organic ingredients, rich in omega-3 and omega-6 fatty acids, rich in antioxidants for urinary health

 - Cons: Somewhat more expensive than the average canned food

-Another nutritious option in moisture-rich canned food for your dog is this Holistic Select Whitefish, Salmon & Herring Pate Recipe Canned Food.
-It features a holistic recipe made with several premium sources of high-quality animal protein including chicken, whitefish, salmon, and herring.
+Another nutritious option in moisture-rich canned food for your dog is this Holistic Select Beef Pate Recipe Canned Food.
+It features a holistic recipe made with several premium sources of high-quality animal protein including beef, pork liver and whitefish.

 It is grain-free, made with digestible carbohydrates including peas and flaxseed with cranberry and blueberry powder to provide a boost of urinary tract-supporting antioxidants.
 This recipe provides the ideal blend of protein and healthy fats plus essential vitamins and chelated minerals for balanced nutrition.